veen2718/SpotifyStats/README.md

 `sortBy`: If this is set to 0, it will sort the table by the number of times a track is played.
 If this is set to 1, it will sort the table by the number of minutes a track is played for.

 `useAPI`: If this is False, will not use the Spotify API, and will just use downloaded data

+### Updating to newer version
+When updating to a newer version, simply copy the history.json file into the folder with the new release

 ## Current Features

 - Generate table for artist data including artist name, minutes played, times their tracks are played